Order and Family:

 Vespidae, Vespid Wasps

 5/8-7/8″ (15-21 mm).
 Slender, hornlike.
 Short 1-segmented “waist” (pedicel) between thorax and abdomen.
-Upper portion of head pointed, never notched, as in hornets and yellow jackets.
-Head and body dark reddish brown and yellow; first abdominal segment banded yellow.
-Male’s face pale, with antennae tips hooked; female has brown face.
-Wings amber to reddish brown.
+The upper portion of the head pointed, never notched, as in hornets and yellow jackets.
+Head and body dark reddish-brown and yellow; first abdominal segment banded yellow.
+Male’s face pale, with antennae tips hooked; the female has a brown face.
+Wings amber to reddish-brown.